 The above example specifies a two dimensional array with 11 elements (0 to 10) in the first dimension and 21 (0 to 20) in the second dimension.
 The total number of elements is 231 and because each floating point number requires 8 bytes a total of 1848 bytes of memory will be allocated.
 Strings will default to allocating 255 bytes (i.e. characters) of memory for each element and this can quickly use up memory when defining arrays of strings.
 In that case the LENGTH keyword can be used to specify the amount of memory to be allocated to each element and therefore the maximum length of the string that can be stored.
 This allocation ('n') can be from 1 to 255 characters.

-For example: DIM STRING s(5, 10) will declare a string array with 66 elements consuming 16,896 bytes of memory while:

-'''

-DIM STRING s(5, 10) LENGTH 20

-'''

-Will only consume 1,386 bytes of memory.
-Note that the amount of memory allocated for each element is n+1 as the extra byte is used to track the actual length of the string stored in each element.
+For example: DIM STRING s (5, 10) will declare a string array with 66 elements consuming 16,896 bytes of memory while: DIM STRING s (5, 10) LENGTH 20 Will only consume 1,386 bytes of memory.
+Note that the amount of memory allocated for each element is $n + 1$ as the extra byte is used to track the actual length of the string stored in each element.
 If a string longer than 'n' is assigned to an element of the array an error will be produced.
 Other than this, string arrays created with the LENGTH keyword act exactly the same as other string arrays.
 This keyword can also be used with non-array string variables but it will not save any memory.
 In the above example you can also use the Microsoft syntax of specifying the type after the length qualifier.
-For example:

-'''

-DIM s(5, 10) LENGTH 20 AS STRING

-'''

-Arrays can also be initialised when they are declared by adding an equals symbol (=) followed by a bracketed list of values at the end of the declaration.
-For example:

-''' DIM INTEGER nbr(4) = (22, 44, 55, 66, 88)

-or DIM s$(3) = ("foo", "boo", "doo", "zoo") '''

-Note that the number of initialising values must match the number of elements in the array including the base value set by OPTION BASE.
-If a multi dimensioned array is initialised then the first dimension will be initialised first followed by the second, etc.

-Also note that the initialising values must be after the LENGTH qualifier (if used) and after the type declaration (if used).
+For example: DIM s (5, 10) LENGTH 20 AS STRING Arrays can also be initialized when they are declared by adding an equals Arrays can also be initialised when they are declared by adding an equals symbol (=) followed by a bracketed list of values at the end of the declaration.
+For example: DIM INTEGER nbr(4) = (22, 44, 55, 66, 88) or DIM s\$(3) = ("foo", "boo", "doo", "zoo") Note that the number of initialising values must match the number of elements in the array including the base value set by OPTION BASE.
+If a multi dimensioned array is initialised then the first dimension will be initialised first followed by the second, etc. Also note that the initialising values must be after the LENGTH qualifier (if used) and after the type declaration (if used).
+DO <statements> LOOP</statements> This structure will loop forever; the EXIT DO command can be used to terminate the loop or control must be explicitly transferred outside of the loop by commands like GOTO or EXIT SUB (if in a subroutine).
+DO WHILE expression <statements> LOOP</statements> Loops while 'expression' is true (this is equivalent to the older WHILE-WEND loop).

-DO <statements> LOOP

-This structure will loop forever; the EXIT DO command can be used to terminate the loop or control must be explicitly transferred outside of the loop by commands like GOTO or EXIT SUB (if in a subroutine).

-DO WHILE expression <statements> LOOP

-Loops while 'expression' is true (this is equivalent to the older WHILE-WEND loop).
 If, at the start, the expression is false the statements in the loop will not be executed, not even once.
+DO <statements> LOOP UNTIL expression</statements> Loops until the expression following UNTIL is true.
+Because the test is made at the end of the loop the statements inside the loop will be executed at least once, even if the expression is true.
+DRAW3D NOT WEBMITE VERSION The 3D engine includes commands for manipulating 3D images including setting the camera, creating, hiding, rotating, etc. See the document "The CMM2 3D engine.pdf" in the PicoMite firmware download for a full description.
+DRIVE drive\$ Sets the active disk drive as 'drive\$'. 'drive\$' can be "A:" or "B:" where A is the flash drive and B is the SD Card if configured